credmark/credmark-models-py/README.md

 ## Submit a Model

-If you are a contributor external to credmark, you should create your folder [here](https://github.com/credmark/credmark-models-py/tree/main/models/contrib)
+If you are a contributor external to credmark, you should create your folder in [credmark-models-py/models/contrib].

 You should create and keep your models under this folder.
 Note that we have applied additional conditions for model slug names under this folder.
 Slug name must start with `contrib.<model-name>`, so for example: `Slug = ‘contrib.sample-model`.